Nalanpa/project-lvl4-s110/routing_and_naming_convensions.md

-## I've tried to adhere to following RoR-like naming convention
+## I adhere to following RoR-like naming convention

 For *'Entity'*